 Maybe not a typical ‘big name’ bucket list golf course but it’s one of our favourites as it offers a completely different challenge to most of the other courses in the area.
 It’s a course you have to think your way round and certainly not one where you reach for the driver on every hole.
 The course is situated between valleys of cork oak trees and tall pines with views of the mountains on one side and the Mediterranean on the other.

-There are no two holes alike on this interesting test of golf and you will probably use every club in the bag as you carefully plot your way round.
+There are no two holes alike on this interesting test of golf and you will probably use every club in the team golf bags as you carefully plot your way round.
 The elevated first tee with a drive over the lake will test the nerves at the beginning of the round and its advisable not to have too many cervezzas in the lovely terraced bar before setting out on a round of golf you will long remember.